Observations at the hive entrance

 A bee colony requires tranquillity throughout the beekeeping season, and probably even more so during the winter months.
 If an overly curious beekeeper opens the hive indiscriminately, the constantly disturbed colony becomes stressed.
 The behaviour of this superorganism changes: energy consumption increases, the reserves of its valuable fat body are depleted, immune defences against varroa and the viruses it transmits are inhibited, the development of the worker population and brood slows down, and the colony ultimately collapses into a vicious downward spiral (► Infernal cascade: Chronicle of a foretold death).

 Careful observation at the hive entrance provides a great deal of information about the activity inside the hive.
-If the beekeeper takes the trouble to compare the landing boards of several hives, they will quickly notice whether “something abnormal” is happening in front of one of their hives.
+If the beekeeper takes the trouble to compare the alighting boards of several hives, they will quickly notice if « something unusual » is happening at one of them.

-During winter, a weekly or biweekly check of the apiary makes it possible to ensure that the hives are stable on their stand and that the hive entrance remains permeable (► Overwintering a colony ; ► Successful overwintering).
+In winter, a weekly or fortnightly check of the apiary makes it possible to ensure the hives are stable on their stands and that the entrance is clear (► Réussir l'hivernage).

 |